URANUS, NEPTUNE & PLUTO TRANSITS

-In my book, ASTROLOGIK and in other astrological articles, I have referred to the planets Uranus, Neptune and Pluto as symbolic of living forces bearing real influence within and around our psyches as three distinct types of outside shock: sudden (Uranus), diffusive (Neptune) and deep shocks (Pluto).
+I view astrological Uranus, Neptune and Pluto as symbolic of living forces bearing real influence within and around our psyches as three distinct types of outside shock: sudden (Uranus), diffusive (Neptune) and deep shocks (Pluto).
 The word "outside" simply suggests that their origin is beyond the grasp and immediate control of ego; outside shocks come from the outside world at large and, they also emerge from within.
 "Shock", as the word is used hereafter, refers to any occurrence registered by oneself as an autonomous event -- happening outside our plans, our intentions and/or our will -- while acting on our lives in a direct manner; life is what happens when we're busy making other plans and real life consists of an intermittent series of real shocks.

 Shocks can be small, large, mild, wild, gentle or harsh; their sheer variety is shocking.
 As much as we may experience shocks as "negative" or "positive", malignant or benevolent, I am suggesting here that outside shocks are actually NEUTRAL upon impact.
 It is only by the gauntlet of our real, live human responses -- our feelings, emotions, opinions, beliefs, thoughts and the rest of it -- that we determine such necessary evaluations as whether the shock was good or evil, tragic or magic, merciful or severe and, of course, all of the above.
 When it comes to evaluating the influence of outside shock in our lives, there are always two events to consider: 1) the shock itself and 2) how we are responding to the shock itself.